shaiful6islam/project6/README.md

 6. 🔄 Create a pull request

 ## 📜 License
-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## 📧 Contact
 For any issues or inquiries, feel free to open an issue or contact: